msegt/introduction-to-git/docs/gitlab.md

 ![GitLab SSH Keys](_img/gitlab_sshkeys.PNG)

-Create a public/private key pair with the following command in the command line:
+Create a public/private key pair with the following command in the command line on your computer:

 ```bash
 ssh-keygen -t rsa -b 4096